tom-w-nicholls/cafs/README.md

 Tested to work as a plugin within QGIS version 3.14 only

+Note: a lot of the solar calculations are extracted and refactored from the UMEP plugin written by Fredrik Lindberg.

+The original manual process for Ambleside, as created by Alex Boyd, can be described in the following paper available from CAfS:
+“Mapping Solar PV Potential in Ambleside” (joint report between CAfS and Lancaster University, 9th December 2019) available on request

 See https://docs.qgis.org/3.4/en/docs/user_manual/plugins/plugins.html for how to install a plugin on this version of QGIS

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.                                   *